Header Image - physio-updated-1600795905.jpg

 During an Abdominal Ultrasound we may assess the anatomical integrity of a number of different soft-tissue organs, including the liver, gallbladder, kidneys, pancreas, spleen and major veins and arteries.
 An Abdominal ultrasound encompasses the area below the lung and to the approximate area of the belly button.

-Have nothing to eat or drink for eight hours prior to your appointment (except to swallow necessary medications).
-For children under three years, feed as usual.
 Your empty stomach is much less gaseous than it is after you've eaten.
 An empty stomach results in a much more clear image for the radiologist and doctor to work with in assessing your needed care.
+An empty stomach also helps us adequately visualize the gall bladder, which contracts when a person eats.

-Obstetrical and pelvic Ultrasound - FAQ's
+Obstetrical Ultrasound - FAQ's

-What is an Obstetrical and Pelvic Ultrasound?
+What is an Obstetrical Exam?

 During an Obstetrical and Pelvic Ultrasound we may include the following in our assessment: gestational age, placental position, appropriate growth indices, fetal anatomy and fetal well-being.